Tournament Anglers

 Five fisheries accounted for most black bass tournament fishing in Maryland.
 Of these, the percentage of fishing effort has increased on Potomac River and decreased for the upper Chesapeake Bay and Deep Creek Lake.

-For the five top black bass tournament fisheries, approximately 60,000 angler-hours were spent fishing tournaments, mostly in tidal freshwater of Potomac River and the upper Chesapeake Bay.
+For tournament fisheries, approximately 40,000 angler-hours were spent fishing tournaments in 2024, a decrease from previous years.
+Most effort was spent in tidal freshwater of Potomac River and the upper Chesapeake Bay.